peastman/statmech/source/introduction.rst

 experiment, and made no claims about why those laws happened to hold.
 Caloric was supposed to be a substance much like other forms of matter.
 But this view turned out to be incorrect.
 Heat is actually an emergent phenomenon: a mathematical quantity defined in terms of a more detailed theory (the movement of individual atoms).
-The "laws" of thermodyamics can be derived from that deeper theory by applying statistical techniques.
+The "laws" of thermodynamics can be derived from that deeper theory by applying statistical techniques.
 If you ignore the details of how each atom is moving, you find they collectively behave in a way that resembles a continuous fluid.
 That is what statistical mechanics is all about: deriving high level descriptions by starting from lower level ones and then averaging out lots of details.